 B-SLR Methodological Template

-Word limits of academic journals can challenge the detailed report of the necessary methodological steps in the application of different types of methods and frameworkds, including B-SLR.
-To assist researchers in crafting effective methods sections, we suggest a succinct yet punctual template to guide the structuring of B-SLR-based papers' methodology sections.
+Word limits in academic journals can pose challenges when reporting the full methodological details required for various methods and frameworks, including the B-SLR.
+To support researchers in crafting clear and concise methods sections, we propose a streamlined template to guide the structuring of methodology sections in B-SLR-based papers.

-The present study applies the Bibliometric-Systematic Literature Review (B-SLR) framework (XXX - Blinded for the review process - XXX).
+The present study applies the Bibliometric-Systematic Literature Review (B-SLR) framework (Marzi et al., 2024).
 As a first step, on (insert here the date of the first scrutinisation as per step one of B-SLR guide) we scrutinised the literature on (insert here the topic) to build an overview of the research stream and implement a set of the representative keywords for database research.

 Following the B-SLR framework, we delineate our inclusion/exclusion criteria before approaching the data collection process.
 To do so, we leveraged a comprehensive set of key definitions in the field of inquiry (insert here the references of the papers used to define the inclusion criteria - the first step of the B-SLR guide).